ReturnInfinity/BareMetal/doc/Kernel API.md

 #### CALLBACK_MOUSE

-Set a callback for mouse activity
+Set a callback for mouse activity.

 	 IN:	Nothing
 	OUT:	RAX = Address of callback
 		All other registers preserved

 Set a callback of 0x0 to disable it.